mschwehl/matrosdms/README.md

  You deal with object of your daily live and therefore you will find them quick and intuitive.

- # On important note: Of course you shall never destroy your contracts physically, keep them on a save place
+# On important note: Of course you shall never destroy your letters physically, keep them on a save place

 In this dms you just need to decide if you want to keep the original or destroy it after scanning.